 Meanwhile, chief executive Christian Purslow was likewise delighted with Smith’s decision to commit his future and assured that the manager would play a fundamental part in the rebuilding plans as the club seek to re-establish themselves in the Premier League, he added: “The Board is delighted that Dean has signed a new four-year contract which puts him at the heart of the Club’s long term rebuilding plans.”

-of points adrift of the drop zone.
+The Villains have accumulated just 14 points from the opening 13 games and that sees them a couple of points adrift of the drop zone.
 However, they have been unlucky in a few games against the top Premier League clubs where they have squandered the advantage by conceding late goals to the frustration of the manager.

-at Manchester United for the weekend and Smith could relish the game as an opportunity to register a shock result.
+Villa have an away game at Manchester United for the weekend and Smith could relish the game as an opportunity to register a shock result.
 The Red Devils have not played to the best of their abilities this season and there certainly remains a weakness in the centre of the park which could be exploited at Old Trafford on Sunday.